Picture Tutorial for stages of labor, birth and after the birth (will open in new window)

 Inability to swallow (CAUTION if trying to drench in this situation as you can cause liquid to go into the lungs and cause aspiration)

 I immeadiately moved her into a seperation stall and reunited her with her kids.
 Thinking that perhaps it was milk fever (due to the shivering) she was treated with mollasses and Tums to give her a quick sorce of calcium.
 After a few hours there was no decline in her condition, but also no improvement.
 After "speaking" on-line with some of the great people at GoatBeat I decided to try treatment for goat polio due to the shivering and "thumps".
 The Thiamine deficiency causes neurological problems.
 We did NOT continue treatment for Milk Fever as calcium will significantly inhibit the absorption of thiamine and that treatment would have significantly worked against the treatment for polio.
 Usually there is a drop in temperature with polio (unlike the spike in temperature with Listeriosis), but we checked almost hourly and found only a fluctuation from 102.4 and 101.4.
 We began the morning with a treatment of Biomycin injection (5CC per 100# given SQ).
 Got a prescription of "Thyamine" (thiamine) from the vet and began with 2.5 CC every 6 hours via IM injection.
 Picked up a bottle of High Level B-Complex and began injections of 5CC.
 After about three injections of the B-complex, I began giving the doses orally.
-Also gave a dose of probiotics due the the antibiotic injection.
+Also gave a dose of probiotics due to the the antibiotic injections.
 Because she wasn't drinking on her own I began hourly (or more) drenching with water/molasses solution.

 Within 24 hours of beginning the above treatments, she was markedly better.
 I did not dose again with the Biomycin but continued dosing with both the Thyamine (IM - 2.5CC every 6 hours) and the B-complex (orally 10CC every 2 hours) for a total of 48 hours.
 After that I continuted the Tyamine (IM - 2.5CC every 6 hours) and the B-complex (orally every 4 hours 10CC).